 Adolescent Diversion Part

-New York State Chief Judge Jonathan Lippman has created a series of pilot programs to handle criminal cases involving 16 and 17 year olds.
-Although state law treats these offenders as adults, Judge Lippman’s plan calls for these offenders to be diverted to age-appropriate services for troubled adolescents.
-The Center’s Syracuse office helped to plan one of these pilot projects, the Syracuse Adolescent Diversion Part, which will help adolescent offenders avoid the legal and collateral consequences associated with a criminal conviction and link them with the assistance they need to pursue law-abiding, productive futures.
+The Syracuse office provides technical assistance and planning to the Syracuse Adolescent Diversion Part, which will help adolescent offenders avoid the legal and collateral consequences associated with a criminal conviction and link them with the assistance they need to pursue law-abiding, productive futures.
 Click here for more information.

 Site Visits, Trainings, and Roundtables

-For more information about the Syracuse office, contact Aaron Arnold, the office’s director, at (315) 266-4330 or email@example.com
+For more information about the Syracuse office, contact Sarah Reckess, the office’s director, at (315) 266-4332 or email@example.com.